ryanburnette/wordpress-replace-video-in-feed/README.md

 The plugin requires the PHP curl extension.
 The plugin doesn't check for its presence, so if it is activated without it there will be errors.

+## Incompatible with JetPack

+This plugin is currently incompatible with JetPack.
+It uses the `embed_oembed_html` filter which JetPack overrides and doesn't reimplement.
+I don't know of a workaround at the moment.

 ## Releases

 ### 0.1.2